Christian missionary John Allen Chau was killed by the people he wanted to share the Gospel with

-Chau spent years planning to travel illegally to the remote North Sentinel Island in India to share the gospel.
-The Islanders was known for their violent resistance to foreigners.
-John knew what to expect.
-Although he arrived as a tourist, he was technically an unregistered traveling missionary.
-That Visa was difficult to obtain.
+Chau spent years planning to travel illegally to the remote North Sentinel Island in India.
+The Islanders are known for their violent resistance to foreigners; John knew the risk.
+He even avoided romance because it might interfere with his mission.

-On the second day, John kayaked to the island and offered the tribe small gifts — fish, scissors, cord and safety pins.
+On the second day, John kayaked to the island and offered the tribe small gifts — fish, scissors, cord, and safety pins.
 In response, a man shouted something, perhaps warning John to stay out.

 “Lord, is this island Satan’s last stronghold where none have heard or even had the chance to hear your name?
 God, I don’t want to die, who will take my place if I do?”

-In his farewell letter to his family, John wrote “You guys might think I am crazy in all this but I think it’s worth it to declare Jesus to these people.
-Please do not be angry at them or at God if I get killed—rather please live your lives in obedience to whatever He has called you to and I’ll see you again when you pass through the veil.
+““You guys might think I am crazy in all this, but I think it’s worth it to declare Jesus to these people.
+Please do not be angry at them or God if I get killed—rather, please live your lives in obedience to whatever He has called you to, and I’ll see you again when you pass through the veil.